rakeshvattikonda/asic-interview/docs/questions/digital/verilog.md

 # Verilog for ASIC Interviews

 ## Interviewers assess candidates on
-✅ Implementing a synthesizable Verilog module from specs.
-✅ Fixing syntax/logical errors.
+✅ Implementing a synthesizable Verilog module from specs ✅ Fixing syntax/logical errors
-✅ Understanding power, area, and timing constraints.
+✅ Understanding power, area, and timing constraints

 Many companies use CoderPad, Hackerrank, or online Verilog tools to evaluate skills: